 Obsessive-compulsive disorder (OCD) can be debilitating for anyone living with it.
 At the very least, it gets in the way of living life without interruption.
-Intrusive thoughts become obsessive, which force compulsive behaviors.
+Intrusive thoughts become obsessive, which sometimes force compulsive behaviors.
 If you think your teen is living with this condition, knowing the facts about OCD can help you talk with them appropriately and find the right support.
+Sometimes, that support includes adolescent OCD treatment.

 What Is OCD?